OBRA

 Mountain Bike Categories and Upgrades

-OBRA allows self-selection of category as Beginner, Sport or Expert.
-Pro and Semi-pro classes are only available through upgrade through OBRA or by having a current USAC Pro or Semi-pro license. *Masters Men are not required to upgrade beyond Expert.
-Masters Women will not be required to upgrade beyond Sport.
+OBRA allows self-selection of categories as a Cat 3, Cat 2, or Cat 1.
+Elite class is only available through upgrade through OBRA or by having a current USAC Pro license. *Masters 50+ Men are not required to upgrade beyond Cat 2 but may do so by meeting the upgrade criteria.
+Masters Women 40+ are not required to upgrade beyond Cat 2.

 Mandatory upgrade rules:

-• 4 finishes in the top 3 in any class with a minimum of 15 competitors for men and 10 for women.
+• 3 finishes in the top 3 in class with a minimum of 15 competitors for men and 10 for women in a 12 month period.

 Downgrade rules: